Contraceptive trials in Puerto Rico: Drug administration and side effects

 The women were administered 10 milligrams of the experimental combination of estrogen and progesterone, more commonly known as Enovid, the first contraceptive pill.
 The women participating in the trial began to experience side effects, but their complaints were deemed unreliable and outright dismissed by researchers.
 Some symptoms reported among patients included dizziness, vomiting, nausea, headache, and menstrual irregularities; some of which were so severe that they required hospitalizations.
 A small group of female medical students were also recruited to participate in the study, but dropped out due to similar symptoms despite being told that they would receive worse grades if they quit.
 The researchers believed that these side-effects were insignificant in comparison to what they had discovered; a hormonal oral contraceptive that stopped women from becoming pregnant.

 Results

 Despite half of the trial participants dropping out of the experiment and a significant number of pregnancies occurring within the test groups, researchers believed the trials were overall a success.
 They claimed that the majority of pregnancies occurred when participants either missed pills or withdrew from the study.
 Thus, they concluded that the pill successfully inhibited ovulation using two steroids: 19-nor-17-ethinyl testosterone and 17-ethinyl estaeneolone.
-John Rock further proclaimed that the drug “provide a natural means of fertility control such as nature uses after ovulation and during pregnancy.”
+John Rock further proclaimed that the drug could "provide a natural means of fertility control such as nature uses after ovulation and during pregnancy."
 Enovid was finally approved by the FDA in 1960 as an oral contraceptive.